nvim-treesitter/nvim-treesitter-context/README.md

         -- Filetype specific queries for treesitter nodes -- If queries for a language are missing, *open a PR* so everyone can benefit. cpp = {
+            -- Queries correspond to the following EmmyLua annotations:

+            ---@class ContextQuery
+            ---@field category number
+            ---@field skip NodeQuery[]|nil
+            ---@field last NodeQuery[]|nil
+            ---@field next NodeQuery[]|nil

+            ---@class NodeQuery
+            ---@field field string|nil
+            ---@field type string|nil
+            ---@field offsetrow number|nil
+            ---@field offsetcol number|nil
-            ['class_specifier'] = { -- The entry key should be the exact node type
+            ['if_statement'] = { -- The entry key should be the exact node type
-                -- The category that this context belongs to (see https://github.com/nvim-treesitter/nvim-treesitter-context/blob/master/lua/treesitter-context.lua#L24). category = CATEGORY.CLASS,
+                -- The category that this context belongs to (see https://github.com/nvim-treesitter/nvim-treesitter-context/blob/master/lua/treesitter-context/util.lua#L3). category = CATEGORY.IF,
                 -- The last child node that should show up in the context popup, -- in reverse order.
-So the `base_class_clause` node should appear -- after the `name` node.
+So the first node query should appear last -- in code.
-                -- There are node type queries here `t'base_class_clause'`, and -- field name queries like `f'name'`
-                last = { t'base_class_clause', f'name' },
+                last = { { field = 'condition' } },
+                -- The next child node that delimits what should show up in the context popup.
+                -- This node query has to match both the field and type.
+                -- Optionally can be offset to include braces or similar. next = { { field = 'consequence', type = 'compound_statement', offsetcol = 1 } },
-                -- Child nodes that should be skipped when displaying the context. skip = { t'<some unwanted child node>' }, },
+                -- Child nodes that should be skipped when displaying the context. skip = { { type = '<some unwanted child node>' } },
+            },
         },
         ...